Private Guided Walking Tour of Florence: Including Accademia and Uffizi with Skip the line entrances

 On this tour, you will be able to see the following sculptures outside the Vecchio Palace; Ammanati’s controversial ‘Neptune Fountain’ (Michaelangelo said ‘what a lovely piece of marble you have ruined!’ upon seeing this work), Bandinelli’s ‘Hercules and Cacus’ and ‘The Rape of the Sabine Women’ by Giambologna.
 From the central piazza, we will walk the short distance to pass the Ponte Vecchio - the only bridge to survive the German retreat from the region during WW2.

-We will have time to enter the Florence Duomo, view the Campanile bell tower, built by Giotto in 1334 & view the Baptistry Doors built by Lorenzo Ghiberti in 1401.
-Inside the Duomo, participants will be able to view the city's ancient medieval clock & the 'Last Judgement' Frescoes by Vasari on the inside of the cupola.
+We will have time to see the Florence Duomo, view the Campanile bell tower, built by Giotto in 1334 & view the Baptistry Doors built by Lorenzo Ghiberti in 1401.

 Finishing the tour with the Accademia gallery, with the famous ‘David’ by Michelangelo.